whisthq/whist/README.md

 Most of the time, that rebase will work silently, since most changes to dev should not affect the feature branch.
 If there are any conflicts, that means that someone else is working on the same files as you, and you'll have to manually resolve the conflicts, just as with a merge.
 If you're having problems rebasing, try `git rebase -r dev` (which handles merge commits differently), then come ask an org admin for help.

-#### When merging feature branches, _usually_ merge instead of rebasing
+#### Options to mainline your PRs

-PRs with really small changes can just be fast-forwarded onto dev, which gives the illusion later of having committed directly onto dev, simplifying the commit log.
-This can be done on the Github PR page:
+PRs should mostly be fast-forwarded onto dev, which gives the illusion later of having committed directly onto dev, simplifying the commit log.
+This can be done on the Github PR page by selecting the "Rebase and merge" option:

 ![Picture of "Rebase and merge" option](https://ntsim.uk/static/77d197658c4f050ba0a4080747505d8e/3346a/github-rebase-and-merge.png)

-In all other cases, select the first option ("Create a merge commit"). **Never** make a squash commit.
-If you want cleaner git history, rewrite and force-push your own branch (with carefully-applied `git rebase`), then merge it into dev.
+**Never** make a merge commit.
+If you want cleaner git history, rewrite and force-push your own branch (with carefully-applied `git rebase`), then merge it into dev, or use the "Squash and Merge" option.
+This is the recommended option if you have too many commits on a given branch, or some "oops" commits that don't need to make it onto the permanent history in `dev`.

 ### On commit logs

 Clear commit logs are _far_ more important in a monorepo than when spread over several multirepos.
 There's so many more moving parts, so it's increasingly important to be able to filter a list of commits to what's actually relevant.
-Tooling can help with this (e.g. `git log -- <subdirectory>`), but in the end we are still limited by the quality of our own commit logs.
+Tooling can help with this (e.g. `git log -- <subdirectory or file>`), but in the end we are still limited by the quality of our own commit logs.

 Like branch names, commit messages should be descriptive and contain enough context that they make sense _on their own_.
-Commit messages like "fix" or "works" can be annoyingly unhelpful.
+Commit messages like "fix", "works", or "oops" can be annoyingly unhelpful.
 Even something as innocuous-sounding as "staging merge" can be confusing --- are we merging into `staging`, or merging `staging` into another branch?
 What other branch(es) are involved?

 Some good rules of thumb: